 Taking this approach will allow for a more individualized look at the school improvement process and provide a fresh take on the type and rigor of supports needed.
 Following this expert review, the facilitator, the school, and SD DOE will agree on the supports and interventions the school will undertake in order to reach a level whereby the school is able to exit the Comprehensive Support process.

-Comprehensive Support schools will be paired with a state-assigned School Support Team (SST) professional that will help conduct the needs assessment as well as help design and implement a school improvement plan.
+Comprehensive Support schools will be paired with a state-assigned School Success Factilitator that will help conduct the needs assessment as well as help design and implement a school improvement action plan.
 School improvement plans will include the use of evidence-based interventions.

 Resource Allocation Review.
 Describe how the State will periodically review resource allocation to support school improvement in each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement.

+Districts with a significant number of Comprehensive and/or Targeted schools will be assigned a Technical Advisor.
+Districts will work with their assigned Technical Advisor to identify any resource inequities and address in the school level action plan.

-SD DOE will host regional meetings to work with these districts and their schools to determine options for utilizing school improvement funds.
+SD DOE will host meetings to work with identified districts and their schools to determine options for utilizing school improvement funds.
 This will include looking at what schools are already doing, what the needs are, and what support is currently available throughout SD DOE.

-SD DOE will use 1003 funds to provide SSTs to Comprehensive Support schools.
+SD DOE will use 1003 funds to provide facilitators to Comprehensive Support schools.
 Funds will be used to support schools implementing improvement plans and provide interventions to the Comprehensive and Targeted Support schools.
 The interventions will directly support the reason for designation as well as the areas of improvement identified during the needs assessment.
-Interventions may include instructional coaching, Positive Behavior Interventions & Support (PBIS), and climate interventions.
+Interventions will be determined based on the results of their needs assessment and identification of prioritized needs.
 Priority for funds will be given to Comprehensive Support Schools.

-SD DOE will evaluate the use of funds and effectiveness of interventions by requiring schools to conduct annual data digs at the conclusion of each school year.
-This process of taking a thorough, deep dive into the wealth of educational data about each school shines a strategic light on trends and success of interventions.
-Schools and districts will utilize their local planning teams, including parents and other stakeholders, to then update their improvement plans as necessary as a result of the data digs.

 Technical Assistance.
 Describe the technical assistance the State will provide to each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement.